takshitheady/straininsightsfinal/docs/01_Frontend_Architecture.md

 -   `/profile`: User profile and subscription management (`src/components/pages/Profile.tsx`) - Private Route
 -   `/success`: Page displayed after successful Stripe checkout.

 A `PrivateRoute` higher-order component in `src/App.tsx` protects routes that require authentication.
 It checks the user's authentication status using the `useAuth` hook from `src/supabase/auth.tsx`.
+Additionally, key call-to-action buttons (like "Upload" or "Choose Plan") incorporate checks: if a user is not authenticated, they are prompted to log in, often redirecting to the login page with a return path.

 ## 5. State Management